14 kilometres,Ming brick,still standing.

 Huashan

 Ninety minutes east.
-The sacred mountain, pairs into a third Shaanxi day.
+One of the five sacred mountains, fits into a third Shaanxi day.

 Read this experience